 So, why all the fuss?
-Well, the wolves are now suffering from habitat depletion of the worst kind, with nowhere to go and human development expanding at an ever increasing rate.
+Well, the wolves are now suffering from habitat depletion of the worst kind, with nowhere to go and human development exploding at an ever increasing rate.

 Many wild animals can co-exist in the environs of man, but not all, and the wolf is one of those who suffer excessively, similarly to the wild dog.
 The big problem – disease – like canine distemper won’t surprise you.
 Then you have rabies, mainly from domesticated dogs, on the increase.
-And then there is large scale poisoning and trapping.
+And then there is large scale poisoning and trapping for fur skins.

 With the urban population moving into the last remaining wolves’ habitats with large-scale grazing for sheep, drastic measures must be taken for all to co-exist.
 Without action, the wild African wolf will be no more.

 Can you help?
 Well, of course you can help and that’s why Wildmoz writes these articles.
 We do the research, bring the crisis to your attention and try to find solutions to help needy animals.
 Our last article was on the success of our king cheetah’s increase.

 Snooze, you loose!
 If anyone thinks animals can’t become extinct in the wild, right under our noses, then they’re wearing blinkers.
 Try this for a shocker.